TheMarex/ba-thesis/text/2_models.md

   \caption{The Cart-Table model.}
 \end{wrapfigure}

-The cart-table model is used to compute the resulting ZMP from an CoM motion.
+The Cart-Table model is used to compute the resulting ZMP from an CoM motion.
 The model consists of an infinitely large mass-less table of height $z_c$, while the foot of the table has the shape of the support polygon.
 Given a frictionless cart with mass $m$ at position $c = (c_x, c_y, c_z)$ that moves on the table we can compute the resulting ZMP $p = (p_x, p_y, p_z)^T$ in the support foot.
-Please note that the 3D-dimensional model is equivalent to having two independent tables with two carts each in the $xz$ and $yz$-plane respectively.
+Please note that the 3D-dimensional model is equivalent to having two independent tables with two carts each in the $xz$- and $yz$-plane respectively.
 First of all, lets compute the torque $\tau_x$ and $\tau_y$ around the x-axis and y-axis at the ZMP on the support foot.

 \begin{equation}